"Possible faces" (b)

 Interpretations of Ancient Greek Mythology

-My sculptural work focuses on two related themes: the ‘Human Head', and the interpretation of 'Ancient Greek Mythology'.
-The first theme I call 'Head - Lines' and is about the formal variety, tension and expression in sculpted heads, more or less abstracted, in shapes, planes, lines.
+My sculptural work focuses on two related themes: the "Human Head", and the interpretation of "Ancient Greek Mythology".
+The first theme is about the formal variety, tension and expression in sculpted heads, more or less abstracted, in shapes, planes, lines.
 The sculpture is not assigned to existing persons.
-The second theme - also related to heads - I call 'Possible faces'.
+The second theme - also related to heads - I call "Possible faces.
 It is a contemporary interpretation of mainly Homeric protagonists who stand for essential ideas and concepts, which are elementary in our most basic experiences.

 Stages of Priamos (1)